 Each local EMS agency, shall ensure that providers have a mechanism for reporting child abuse, elder abuse, and suspected SIDS deaths.

 An EMS Policy is in place for reporting child and elder abuse, and suspected SIDS deaths.
-The local District Attorney's Office has applied for a grant to provide intensive training in the recognition and reporting of elder abuse and neglect.
-Revised 10/05
+Revised 09/06

 1.23 Interfacility Transfer.